 - Policy & Advocacy

 - Become a Member

-This award recognizes outstanding and sustained contributions by a young researcher to the field of Soft Matter during his or her initial period of full-time employment.
+This award recognizes outstanding and sustained contributions by an early-career researcher to the soft matter field.
 The award provides $5000 and the cost of travel to the APS March meeting.

 Any APS member (not a member of the committee making the selection) may submit one nomination or seconding letter for each prize or award in any given year.
 A nomination should include:

 Nominations for a prize or an award shall be opened to all scientists of all nations regardless of the geographic site at which the work was done.
-Nominations are active through three review cycles (3 years for annual prizes or awards; 6 years for biannual ones).
-Nominations may be updated while still active, but after the third review cycle if the candidate has not been chosen the nomination is dropped.
+Nominations are active for three years provided the nominator re-certifies the nomination before the next deadline, and they may be updated while still active, but after the third review cycle if not selected the nomination is then removed.
 A new nomination may be submitted at that point; there is no waiting period.